The Future of Liberty

 David Keene (00:29:44):

-And the two of the other co-sponsors, there were four of us, were Sam Donaldson and Jack White, who was the chairman of the Democratic National Committee.
-Imagine that today for somebody on either party.
+And the two other co-sponsors, there were four of us, were Sam Donaldson and Jack White, who was the chairman of the Democratic National Committee.
+Imagine that today for somebody in either party.
 And I remember Sam said, isn't it just like Washington?
 There's so many people here that belong in jail, and they get the wrong one.
 But I thought that Jack White's comment was best.
 He said, when you're on the outside and you read this all superficially, you think that Washington and the country is divided between Democrats and Republicans and conservatives and liberals.
-He said, that's not it.
+He said, that’s not it.
 It's divided between us and them.
-And Lynn's one of us.
-And you couldn't say that today.
-I mean, things have changed.
-And my friends were Republicans and Democrats, journalists and others.
+And Lyn's one of us.
+You couldn’t say that today.
+Things have changed.
+My friends were Republicans and Democrats, journalists and others.
 We didn't break it down by ideology.
 We agreed to disagree, and we agreed on things that we could agree on.
-And in that sense, it was a much more pleasant place to be than it's today
+And in that sense, it was a much more pleasant place to be than it is today.

 Mitch Daniels (00:30:48):

-Is the Republican party and conservative and conservative thought better off if Harris wins or worse off?
+Is the Republican party and conservative thought better off if Harris wins or worse off?

 David Keene (00:31:00):